 MATH This course explores fundamental math concepts that can be generalized in various facets of FOUNDATIONS daily life.
 Curriculum includes problem solving and computation, money and number sense, Course#2030 and basic estimation and measurement.
 Basic analytical methods, geometry, and data analysis Full year are also emphasized.
 This course is designed for students who are performing significantly Credit: 1.0 below grade level in math.
 Prerequisite: Department Chair approval.
 Open to grades 9, 10, 11, and 12.
 MATHEMATICAL This course is designed for students who are performing below grade level in math.
 Curriculum CONCEPTS OF in this course is a modification of the grade level standards but is in alignment with the New ALGEBRA & Illinois Learning Standards.
 This course provides a foundational approach of introducing GEOMETRY important topics in Algebra and Geometry.
 Algebra topics include expressions, equations, and Course#1871 inequalities.
 Geometry topics include lines, segments, angles, triangles, perimeter, area, and Full year volume.
 A graphing calculator is required.
-Credit: 1.0 Taganpanag culculation is required Credit: 1.0 This course fulfills the ISBE graduation requirement of a course with Geometry content.
+Credit: 1.0 This course fulfills the ISBE graduation requirement of a course with Geometry content.
 Prerequisite: Department Chair approval.
 Open to grades 9, 10, 11, and 12.
 ALEGEBRA 1 PART 1 This course introduces important topics in Algebra.
 Algebra topics include expressions, Course#3090 equations, inequalities and linear functions.
-This course is appropriate for students with Full year Credit: 1.0 reasonable facility with arithmetic operations and average grades in mathematics.
-A graphin Credit: 1.0 calculator is required.
+This course is appropriate for students with Full year reasonable facility with arithmetic operations and average grades in mathematics.
+A graphing Credit: 1.0 calculator is required.
 NCAA approved course.
 Prerequisite: Recommendation of previous teacher and departmental approval.
 Next course in sequence: Algebra 1 Part 2 (3100G).
 Open to grades 9, 10, 11, and 12.
 MATHEMATICAL This course is designed for students who are performing below grade level in math.
 Curriculum CONCEPTS OF in this course is a modification of the grade level standards but is in alignment with the New ALGEBRA & Illinois Learning Standards.
-This course expands the material studied in Mathematical TRIGONOMETRY Concepts of Algebra and Geometry, emphasizing real world applications and associated Course#1872 graphical analysis.
+This course expands the material studied in Mathematical Concepts TRIGONOMETRY of Algebra and Geometry, emphasizing real world applications and associated graphical Course#1872 analysis.
 Linear, quadratic, and polynomial functions are explored.
-Exponential, Full year trigonometric, and logarithmic functions are introduced.
-This course is for students who desire Credit: 1.0 additional college preparatory mathematics.
+Exponential, trigonometric, Full year and logarithmic functions are introduced.
+This course is for students who desire additional Credit: 1.0 college preparatory mathematics.
 A graphing calculator is required for this course.
 Prerequisite: Department Chair approval.
 Open to grades 11 and 12.
 ALGEBRA 1 PART 2 This course continues the important topics in Algebra.
 Topics include exponents, systems of Course#3100G equations, inequalities, linear and quadratic functions, polynomial expressions, probability, and Full year statistics.
 A graphing calculator is required.
 NCAA approved course.
-Credit: 1.0 This course fulfills the ICDE and dustion requirement for Aleskus 1.
-December 1.
-This course fulfills the ISBE graduation requirement for Algebra 1.
+Credit: 1.0 This course fulfills the ISBE graduation requirement for Algebra 1.
 Prerequisite: Algebra 1 Part 1 and department approval.
-Next course in sequence: Geometry ALCEDDA 1 DLOCK (3200G).
+Next course in sequence: Geometry (3200G).
 Open to grades 10, 11, and 12.
 ALGEBRA 1 BLOCK This course has the same core curriculum as #3100G, but is taught in a single semester, two SEMESTER 1 periods daily.
 NCAA approved course.
 Course#3141G 1 st semester Credit: 1.0 Prerequisite: Algebra 1 Part 1 and teacher recommendation.
 Open to grades 10 and 11.